 - View the resources belonging to a contact group you are a member of

-A NC is anyone responsible in some way for administration of network resources at a local (school, department, or unit) level.
-Historically, these were called subnet contacts and domain contacts, but the portal will eventually allow more and different resources to be administered and so a new name was needed.
+NC is anyone responsible in some way for administration of network resources at a local (school, department, or unit) level.
+Historically, these were called subnet contacts and domain contacts, but the portal will eventually allow more and different resources to be administered.
+A NC has the ability to administer domain records, as well as IP addresses.

-NCs also may be a shared NetID, or a distribution list, but we strongly recommend that you only grant the administrative contact role to a personal UW NetID, as this will enable auditing.
-We also strongly recommend you leverage the UW groups service to manage these network contacts, since it will allow us to more easily remove names of people who leave the University.
+NCs also may be a shared NetID or a distribution list, but we strongly recommend that you only grant the administrative contact role to a personal UW NetID, as this will enable auditing.
+We also strongly recommend you leverage the UW groups service to manage these network contacts as built-in dependency management can be used to automatically remove people who have separated from the University and it allows for the nesting of groups.

 A NC has three possible roles: